Skip to main content Skip to main navigation

 About this Course

-The subjects covered in the first year support the development of the research project and include generic research training and discipline-specific units.
+The subjects covered in the first year support the development of the research project and include generic research training and disciplinespecific units.
 These provide you with strategies for a successful research journey, appropriate research design and methodology, timely completion, and effective writing and communication skills.
-You must achieve an overall weighted average mark (WAM) of 70% in the first year of research preparation in order to continue into the thesis component of the course.
+Candidates must pass all research preparation units in the first year in order to continue into the thesis component of the course.

 Australian Qualifications Framework (AQF) level